jlangch/venice/doc/readme/shell-scripts.md

 The REPL let's you interactively run and test commands.

-The `sh` function is the swiss army knife to deal with the native process of the underlying operating system (see the Venice _cheatsheet_ for details).
+The `sh` function is the swiss army knife to deal with the native processes of the underlying operating system (see the Venice _cheatsheet_ for details).

 ```clojure